OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:23

-Then he turned to his disciples and said privately, “Blessed are the eyes that see what you see.
+Then he turned to his disciples and said privately, “Blessed are the eyes that witness what you see.

 ## Luke 10:24

-For I tell you that many prophets and kings wanted to see what you see but did not see it, and to hear what you hear but did not hear it.”
+For I tell you that many prophets and kings longed to see what you see but did not see it, and to hear what you hear but did not hear it.”

 ---

 ## Luke 10:25

-On one occasion, an expert in the law stood up to test Jesus.
+On one occasion, an expert in the law stood up to challenge Jesus.
 “Teacher,” he asked, “what must I do to inherit eternal life?”

 ## Luke 10:26

 “What is written in the Law?” he replied.
-“How do you read it?”
+“How do you interpret it?”

 ## Luke 10:27